-The extreme lower row of the Start menu (press Windows key) features the options that are available to you by default.
+The extreme left column of the Start menu (press Windows key) features the options that are available to you by default.
 Each can be turned on or off, depending upon which options you wish to use.

 To control the options, use Windows key + I, then Personalization, then Start.
-Generally, you will want to have only the Settings folder turned on.
-Note that there are eight additional folders from which you may choose.
+Generally, you will want to make sure that six of the seven options listed are turned off.
+In order to see all the apps in the Start Menu, you will need to make sure that Show app list in Start menu is turned on.